kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 ## How to use a custom configuration loader
-If you want to use a custom configuration loader, you can implement it by extending the [`AbstractConfigLoader`](/kedro.config.AbstractConfigLoader) class.
-The example below illustrates this:
+You can implement a custom configuration loader by extending the [`AbstractConfigLoader`](/kedro.config.AbstractConfigLoader) class:

 ```python
 from kedro.config import AbstractConfigLoader